Port of Poole: History

 Brittany Ferries ordered two new ships in 1990, one of which was for Truckline services and during construction was lengthened to cater for increasing passenger numbers.
 This ferry eventually sailed as Barfleur to Poole for the first time in April 1992, becoming the largest ferry ever to dock at the port and requiring substantial dredging of the main access channel to facilitate access, along with construction of an upper deck to one of the Poole linkspans to accommodate the new ship.
 This record stood until 2007 when this record was surpassed by Bretagne and then again in 2010 by Armorique.

 In January 1994 it was announced that due to substantial losses, British Channel Island Ferries had been bought by Commodore Shipping.
 Freight services were transferred to Commodore Ferries at Portsmouth, and passenger operations moved to Condor Ferries at Weymouth, operations of under the BCIF name would cease on 22 January 1994, with around 100 staff being made redundant from that date.
 The move away from Poole by Condor resulted in a long-running legal battle with Poole Harbour Commissioners, who claimed the move at short notice broke a ten year contract with BCIF, which resulted in the loss of 35 jobs at the port.
 The deal, signed in 1989, had been worth £300,000 per year to the port.
 The commissioners had claimed £4 million damages from Condor, although an undisclosed settlement was reached between the two parties days before a court hearing in June 1996.

 In 2017, a D-Day veteran and the last known Mark 4 landing craft tank, LCT 728, was rediscovered rotting in Poole Harbour at the Port alongside another unknown Mark 3, possibly LCT(4) 510.
 They were used as floating barges in the 1950s.

 A cargo ship at the Port of Poole in May 2019.

 In November 2020, the Port set up a flu vaccination service and also received £86,000 for the Brexit transition period.

 In December 2020, it was reported by BBC News that Bournemouth, Christchurch and Poole Council is preparing a bid for free Port status post Brexit.
 The bid for becoming a special economic zone includes Bournemouth Airport.

 In April 2021, the port set up equipment at the cruise terminal to deal with the COVID-19 pandemic.

 In November 2023, work was finished at a £2.2m border control post at the Port of Poole.

+Brittany Ferries announced in June 2026 that Barfleur and fleet-mate Cotentin were to be sold, and the Poole-Cherbourg route would close from November 2026.

 Services

-The Port is used by Brittany Ferries. and Condor Ferries.
+The Port is used by Brittany Ferries and DFDS Seaways.
 The ferry crossing to Cherbourg in France is the shortest crossing of Brittany Ferries.
 In the summer of 2020, the Cherbourg services were cancelled due to the COVID-19 pandemic.
-From mid April 2025 the port will also be served by DFDS Seaways.